The university offers the following research degrees:

 - An applicant who has a complicated immigration history within the UK will not be considered.

-- An applicant who has recently enrolled, or been enrolled, with a college or university that has had its Tier 4 licence suspended or revoked will not be considered for admission.
+- An applicant who has recently enrolled, or been enrolled, with a college or university that has had its Student sponsor licence suspended or revoked will not be considered for admission.

 The Doctorate in Professional Practice (DProf) integrates part-time doctoral level study with continuing professional practice.
 It is a part-time programme for those in employment and is an ideal way of studying at doctoral level whilst maintaining professional commitments.
 The programme is open to practitioners who have at least five years’ experience in a significant professional role, who possess an upper second class degree and ideally a master’s degree or equivalent in addition.

 Part 1 (duration approx. 2 years, part-time):